zhangchiqing/simple-webpack-server/README.md

 The webpack-simple-server is a little node.js app which uses webpack-dev-server to serve your module for easy development and debugging.

-- It automatically generates the html file needed for webpack-dev-server to serve your module.
+- It automatically generates the html file needed for webpack-dev-server to serve your module (For example, a ReactJS component).
 - Supports CommonJS style javascript module.
 - Updates the browser on changes.
 - CSS loader included.